LiShiSangZi/remixure/README.md

 }; // If you want to enable the devServer.

 exports.i18n.defaultLanguage = 'zh-CN'; // For dev mode, we can only compile one language for one time.
 So we need to speicific the default language.

+exports.enableSourceMap = true; // Make the source map avaiable even dev is false.

+exports.disablePolyfillAssign = true; // This will not add Object.assign polyfill.

+exports.ignoreNameHash = true; // This will not hash your output file name even in production mode.
 ```

 ## Read language configuration from JS code